aws-samples/multi-region-data-residency/README.md

 Navigate to each of the folders and run `npm install`

-#### 4. Configure your stack (optional)
+#### 4. Configure your stack (required)

 Open `cdk/bin/multi-region-app.ts` and adjust the parameters to deploy the application.
-This includes the regions to deploy and creating a Route53 Hosted Zone.
+This includes the regions to deploy and creating a Route53 Hosted Zone corresponding to your domain.

 ```
 // List of Region codes to deploy the application to